Manage Servers, Projects, Tracks and Engines in Director Print

 Default language

-This is the language to display for the project in the Tracker, if a user has not selected any language in the Tracker user settings
+This is the language to display for the project in the Portal if a user has not selected any language in the Portals user settings.

 Project Database: Server